rb201/weather-app/README.md

 ##### LoadBalancer
 K3s has a default load-balancer called ServiceLB, but I could not manage to get it to work.
 I disabled it and installed [MetalLB](https://metallb.io/).

+### Orchestrator
+##### K3S
+[k3s](https://k3s.io/) is said to be designed for resource-constrained env.
+Super simple to get up and running.
+A plus was that Traefik is used by default, which I leverage with minimal extra config.
+All my traffic goes to the Traefik loadbalancer that then routes to either backend or frontend.
+This alleviated CORS issues

 ### CI/CD
 #### Repo